-New Safe Harbor for Claiming the Home Office Deduction
+Simplified Option for Claiming the Home Office Deduction

-The amount of the safe harbor deduction cannot be greater than the income earned by the business minus any business deductions that are unrelated to the qualified business use of the home, which is the same rule that applies to the regular home office deduction.
+The amount of the safe harbor deduction cannot exceed the income earned by the business minus any business deductions that are unrelated to the qualified business use of the home, which is the same rule that applies to the regular home office deduction.
 In other words, the deduction cannot exceed net income from the business.
 Moreover, any excess deduction over net income cannot be carried forward to another tax year — it is lost forever.
 Furthermore, any excess deduction cannot be carried from a previous tax year in which actual expenses was used to a tax year in which the safe harbor provision is chosen.
 However, the excess deduction resulting from calculating actual expenses can be carried forward to a year in which actual expenses are used again.

-If you started using 350 ft.² of his home as a business on June 17, then the average monthly allowable square footage that can be claimed would be 300 × 6/12 = 1800/12 = 150 ft.² Note that only the maximum 300 ft.² is used in the calculation and that the month of June is not counted at all, since business use was less than 15 days for the month.
+If you started using 350 ft.² of your home as a business on June 17, then the average monthly allowable square footage that can be claimed = 300 × 6/12 = 1800/12 = 150 ft.² Note that only the maximum 300 ft.² is used in the calculation and that the month of June is not counted at all, since business use was less than 15 days for the month.

-Taxpayers who lived together, including those who are married and filing jointly, can claim separate sections of their home for different businesses.
+Taxpayers who lived together, including those married and filing jointly, can claim separate sections of their home for different businesses.
 Safe harbor rules apply to each separately, so a husband and wife who used 2 different sections of the house for different businesses can claim up to 600 ft.² using the safe harbor provision.

 If the taxpayer has 2 businesses that uses different sections of the home, then an election of the safe harbor provision must apply to both businesses, and since a single taxpayer conducts both businesses, the total square footage that can be claimed is still limited to 300 ft.² If the taxpayer has more than one home in which a business is claimed for each, then the safe harbor provision can only apply to one of those homes; any home office deduction claimed for the other businesses must use actual expenses.